Wednesday, May 10, 2017

 Karen E. Jones ’97, curator of modern and contemporary art, professor of art history, CUNY

 Space is limited and registration is required.
-Please RSVP by May 5 to Martha Hamblett at Martha_Hamblett@brown.edu or 401.863.3433 if you are interested in attending.
+Please RSVP to Martha Hamblett at Martha_Hamblett@brown.edu or 401.863.3433 by May 8.

 Photo courtesy of Kristin Gladney